PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 ```

 Rather than immediately invoke the OnExecute event, it first makes a call to the Input Handler.
+When the command is executed, the next click will order the unit to move to that position.

 ```c#
 public void SetCommand(Vector3Command command)